 While there was plenty of demand for the store’s products, they couldn’t quite fulfil it.
 Specifically, cash flow issues meant that they struggled to stock products in all possible sizes.

-An unsecured business loan resolved that cash flow issue and helped the store boost its stock levels.
+An unsecured business loan* resolved that cash flow issue and helped the store boost its stock levels.
 Now able to serve a higher number of customers, the store placed itself in a position for growth.
+The expenses incurred in using the loan for business finances and operational costs can have tax implications.*

 While it’s clear that a business loan can help your company, it can also create some issues.
 You need to make repayments on the loan each month, which increases your costs.
+However, only certain costs, such as the interest component of the repayment, are considered a business expense and may be eligible for a tax deduction, while the principal is treated as a capital expense.

 Naturally, you may start to think about ways to mitigate this cost.
 And you may strike on the idea of deducting your business loan from your tax bill.
+In reality, only the interest component and certain related expenses are eligible for a tax deduction, not the principal repayment.

 That thought brings us to the key question for this article – can you deduct business loans on taxes?